Frequently Asked Questions

 - To promote the highest ideals of sportsmanship, citizenship and loyalty, thereby cultivating strength of character and self-discipline.

-MEMBERSHIP is open to anyone who is not considered a 'professional' under the Association rules.
+Membership is open to anyone who is not considered a 'professional' under the Association rules.
+Only Junior and Associate members are allowed to compete or receive instruction.

 - Junior members are under 17 years,